Codecademy/docs/content/javascript/concepts/storage/terms/getItem/getItem.md

 ---
 Title: '.getItem(key)'
 Description: 'Returns the value of the key on the given data item.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'
 Tags:
   - 'APIs'
   - 'Data'
   - 'Methods'
   - 'Storage'
   - 'Values'
 CatalogContent:
   - 'introduction-to-javascript'
   - 'paths/front-end-engineer-career-path'
 ---

 The **`.getItem()`** method takes a key as an argument and returns the associated value.
 If the key is not present in the `Storage` object, it returns `null`.

-The `Storage` Object, which can be either a `localStorage` object or a `sessionStorage` object.
+The `Storage` object can be either a `localStorage` object or a `sessionStorage` object.

 ## Syntax